How to learn more from negative feedback

 I can no longer remember the specifics of her edits, but I will never forget her tone: tentative, apologetic and doubtful.
 This attitude is not the kind anyone wants from an editor.
 Instead, we want feedback from people who feel confident and sound as though they know exactly what they are doing.

-We are seldom lucky enough, however, to work with perfect editors.
-Such a person might bat 1,000 on the following list:
+We are seldom lucky enough, however, to work with a perfect editor.
+Such a person might bat 1,000 on the following list of traits:

 1. Polite